mouseless/baked/unreleased.md

   - `DataPanel` is introduced where you can lazy load your data within a panel
   - `ErrorHandling` plugin is introduced for handling errors and alert or full page error info display
   - `ErrorPage` schema is added to create descriptor for custom error page
+  - `DataTable` page component is added

 ## Improvements